b1luu/cse15l-lab-reports/lab3.md

 ```
 Sources used: [ChatGPT](https://chat.openai.com/)
+---

 Command 2: `grep -r "specific string" (directory)`

 *Description:*
-> `grep -r` allows you to search for multiple directories or subdirectories in search for a specific term.
+> `grep -r "specific string" (directory)` allows you to search for multiple directories or subdirectories in search for a specific term.
 The 'r' stands for recursion, and it recursively looks for a particular word and is useful for doing a wide search that pertains to multiple files specificed within a given directory.

-**Examples: Using `grep -r `**
+**Examples: Using `grep -r "specific string" (directory) `**

 Example 1: